 - Add vegetables back to the pot.
-Add tomato paste and stir until well combined.
+Add tomato paste and cook and stir until vegetables are well coated and tomato paste is fragrant.
+Stir in 2 tablespoons of the mushroom powder.
 Add wine reduction and herbs to the vegetables.
-Add the chicken broth and 2 tablespoons of the mushroom powder.
-Stir to combine.
-Add remaining 1 teaspoon kosher salt and 1/2 teaspoon pepper.
+Add the chicken broth and stir to combine.

 - Add chicken back to the pot and nestle the thighs (skin side up) into the braising liquid.
 Put the lid tightly on the pot and place in the oven.
-Cook for two hours.
+Braise for one hour.

 - Meanwhile, in a small bowl add the butter and flour.
-Using the back of a fork, mash them together to form a paste -- (this is called a beurre marnier).
+Using the back of a fork, mash them together to form a paste — (this is called a beurre manié).